Ulfada/bjcp-elk/README.md

 Filtering on the Stout family:
 ![BJCP Analytics filter](./bjcp-analytics-filter.png)

-Searching for a beer with citrus aroma and low bitterness:
+Searching for an amber/dark lager with low alcohol:
 ![BJCP Analytics search](./bjcp-analytics-search.png)

 Unusual terms for Belgian beers (See below to understand what is an Unusual term)